Terms of Service

 - Users can respond to eForms, make payments, and/or provide signed consent on behalf of themselves, or somebody they are legally responsible for;

-- Users can create a Care Profile for themselves, or somebody they are legally responsible for; The Care Profile may include a Medical form with a photo, emergency contacts, medical conditions and personalised care instructions;
+- Community Edition Users can create a Care Profile for themselves, or somebody they are legally responsible for; The Care Profile may include a Medical form with a photo, emergency contacts, medical conditions and personalised care instructions;

-- Users can share their Care Profile with other Users, or with one or more Organisations.
+- Community Edition Users can share their Care Profile with other Users, or with one or more Organisations.
 When a User shares a Care Profile with an Organisation, the Care Profile becomes part of that Organisation’s Member records;

 All Users are subject to the User Terms of Service.
 Users include parents, legal guardians and any Adult User (including an Organisation’s Staff Members, Authorised Supervisors, and Administrators which are given privileges by that Organisation’s CareMonkey Administrator (“Admin”)).